AlexVipond/css-selector-builder/README.md

 ## Motivation

 - Create a nice interface that people can use to build CSS selectors and explore different types of CSS selectors
-- Practice type definitions, test-driven development, functional programming, pipelines, and recursive components in Vue 3
+- Practice type definitions, test-driven development, functional programming, pipelines, dark mode design, and recursive components in Vue 3
 - Have fun with my favorite tools
   - TypeScript
   - Vue 3 Composition API